 Click on the Feature Scores tab and then select each of the scores in the table one by one.
 Notice which scores are best at discriminating between targets and decoys.

 Inspect the P Values and Q Values tabs.
 Are the majority of the targets detected?

 Click OK.

-Back in the “Reintegrate” window select following:
+Back in the Reintegrate window select the following: